employment dispute arbitration in Sacramento, California 95838

 Workers earning $83,411 can't afford $14K+ in legal fees when their employer violates wage laws.
 In Los Angeles County, where 7.0% unemployment already pressures families, arbitration at $399 levels the playing field against well-funded corporate legal teams.

-In the summer of 2023, Sacramento became the center of a fierce arbitration dispute between Maria Garcia, a former software engineer, and Redwood Tech, a mid-sized tech firm headquartered in Sacramento, CA 95838.
+In the summer of 2023, Sacramento became the center of a fierce arbitration dispute between the claimant, a former software engineer, and the claimant, a mid-sized tech firm headquartered in Sacramento, CA 95838.
 What began as a routine termination spiraled into a complex arbitration case that would test the limits of employment law and workplace fairness.

-Background: Maria Garcia had been with Redwood Tech for nearly six years.
+Background: the claimant had been at a local employer for nearly six years.
 In early 2023, she was laid off during a company-wide reorganization.
 Garcia claimed the termination was unjust, alleging it was motivated by her recent complaints about workplace discrimination and retaliation, rather than genuine business needs.
 Redwood Tech, on the other hand, insisted the layoff was purely due to a departmental restructure and budget cuts.

 Timeline: